Key Takeaways

 After 10 years, if Brisbane property grows at 5% annually, the $750,000 home is worth ~$1.22M — an equity gain of ~$470,000 (less remaining loan balance).
 Meanwhile, the renter who invested the difference has ~$340,000 in investments plus their $150,000 deposit, now grown to ~$295,000 — a combined ~$635,000 in assets.

 In this scenario, buying wins on total wealth — but primarily because of leverage (the bank's money working for you) and assumed property growth.
 Change those assumptions, and the comparison shifts.
-Neither path is universally superior.
+Neither choice always wins.
 The right choice depends on your specific numbers, timeline, and values.

 Buying a home is a life decision as much as a financial one.
-Don't let the homeownership evangelists or the perpetual renters make it for you.
+Don't let the homeownership advocates or lifelong renters make it for you.
 Run your actual numbers.
 Consider your timeline.
 Value the non-financial factors honestly.
 And make the decision that fits your life, not the prevailing cultural narrative.

 Run your own rent vs buy comparison